roszenil/roszenil.github.io/_portfolio/IntroBio.md

 Why are sexually selected traits not always advantageous for individuals?
 (medium)

+## 04/09/2020.
+Review for Evolution
+A video reviewing some of the key questions posted for the first week of Evolution topics.
+Dr. Ed McAssey discusses key points of the self-study guide in this [link](https://youtu.be/BWbYj5bsg_8)

 ## 04/14/2020.
 Upcoming

 **Quiz on Intro to Evolution and Evolution of Populations- Due at 1:10 pm HST on April 15th.
 Once started you will have 45 minutes to finish**